jLuseno161/Galerie/README.md

 ## User Story

-* User can navigate to other images while on the lightbox view.
 * User can search photos based on their categories
 * User can browse photos based on the location they were taken
 * User is able to view different photos that interest them.